MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/how-tos/configurations/write-and-compile.md

   This exercise walks through creating and compiling a DSC Configuration from start to finish.
 In the following example, you will learn how to write and compile a minimal Configuration
 ---

 # Write and compile a DSC Configuration

-> Applies To: PowerShell 7.2
+> Applies To: PowerShell 7.2, Azure Policy's machine configuration feature

 This exercise walks through creating and compiling a DSC Configuration from start to finish.
 In the following example, you'll learn how to write and compile a minimal DSC Configuration to ensure a